FREQUENTLY ASKED QUESTIONS

 This is a fast-paced course where your team members are counting on you and every other student to be fully present.
 We ask every leader to manage their time and take the process seriously.

-You are in good company!
-Most of our students and coaches have full-time jobs or strenuous freelance schedules.
 We've created an intensive timeline that is designed to test your limits.
 However, it will still be manageable given your real-life responsibilities and you'll be surrounded by a local community that is truly passionate about creating the Victoria of the future.

 We require leaders to commit to the demands of the course.
 Attendance at all events is expected.
 Where there is a conflict in your schedule, all program participants are expected to independently resolve those issues in order to be present for your team.